UPDATED: April 21, 2022

 Since your credit report is referenced every time you apply for a new loan, it’s a big deal to make sure it’s as accurate as possible.
 To ensure accuracy and get issues resolved timely, the general recommendation is to check your credit report yearly.

 You are legally entitled to receive a free credit report from each of the major credit reporting companies, Experian, Equifax, and TransUnion, once every 12 months.
-It’s up to you whether you want to get all three at once or spread them out to keep up with changes every few months.
+It’s up to you whether you want to get all three at once or spread them out.

 Whichever you decide, you’ll only need to go to one website created by the three credit bureaus to streamline the process.